Code-Institute-Submissions/Only-Hikers-MS1/README.md

 ### 3. Logo

-I used <a href="https://www.freelogodesign.org/">Free Logo Design</a> , a free website to make my logo for my website.
+I used <a href="https://www.freelogodesign.org/">Free Logo Design</a> , a free website to make the logo for my website.
 I entered the name of the site, "Only Hikers", and then selected the "Environmental & Green" category which gave me a multitude of logos to choose from.
 I chose the logo that I found most visually pleasing and also one with a transparent background so it could fit into any header color of my choosing.